 Although a social connection is an important foundation for a business relationship, the Portuguese tend to separate work from play.
 You should avoid talking business in a social situation unless your host brings it up.

 Do I Need To Learn Portuguese When Moving To Portugal?

 Moving to a different culture and environment can be challenging in a number of ways.
 However, language barriers are no longer a major issue.
-A proportion of your Portuguese neighbors will speak English, and translating technology helps bridge any gaps in day-to-day situations.
+Most of your Portuguese neighbors will speak English, and translating technology helps bridge any gaps in day-to-day situations.

-That said, Portuguese is a beautiful language and it’s worth the time invested in learning it.
+That said, Portuguese is a beautiful language, and it’s worth the time invested in learning it.
 It will help you communicate with your new friends, colleagues, and neighbors more fluently.
-And if you decide you like the country and want to pursue citizenship, you will need to be proficient at Portuguese.
+If you decide you like the country and want to pursue citizenship, you must be proficient in Portuguese.

 How To Move To Portugal: An Experienced Hand